rollator3000/BWM-Article/README.md

 # BMW-Paper
-This is the repository for the article 'Prediction approaches for partly missing multi-omics covariate data: An empirical comparison study'.
+This is the repository for the article:
+**Prediction approaches for partly missing multi-omics covariate data: An empirical comparison study**
-This article is written in collaboration with Roman Hornung *(IBE @LMU)* & Jonas Hagenberg.
+This article is written in collaboration with Dr. R. Hornung *(IBE @LMU)* & J. Hagenberg.
 My personal contribution to the article is the implementation of various RF-approaches and the evaluation of these.